Skip to main content

 Migration Guide

-This guide covers migrating from deprecated patterns to the new zero-plaintext credential architecture.
+This guide covers migrating from legacy patterns to the current credential architecture.

 Local Development — Use Keychain